leichen-ocean/leichen-ocean.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Lei  Chen is an Associate Professor of Physical Oceanography based in Qingdao, China.
-She holds a Ph.D. in physical oeanography and has extensive experience in teaching and research.
+She holds a Ph.D. in physical oceanography and has extensive experience in teaching and research.
 Her work focuses on large-scale ocean dynamics.

-At her university in Qingdao, Lei teaches courses on physical oceanogarphy and supervises graduate students.
+At her university in Qingdao, Lei teaches courses on physical oceanography and supervises graduate students.
 She has published numerous articles in peer-reviewed physical oceanography journals and actively collaborates with researchers worldwide.

 Beyond research and teaching, Lei is involved in the oceanography community through participation in international conferences and editorial service.
 # 🔥 News